MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 ms.tgt_pltfrm: android
 ---

-# Mobile Center Distribute – In-app updates
+# App Center Distribute – In-app updates

 > [!div class="op_single_selector"]
 > * [Android](android.md)
 > * [iOS](ios.md)
 > * [Xamarin](xamarin.md)

-Mobile Center Distribute will let your users install a new version of the app when you distribute it via Mobile Center.
+App Center Distribute will let your users install a new version of the app when you distribute it via App Center.
 With a new version of the app available, the SDK will present an update dialog to the users to either download or postpone the new version.
 Once they choose to update, the SDK will start to update your application.

 > [!NOTE]
 > There are a few things to consider when using in-app updates:
 >
 > 1. If you have released your app in the Play Store, in-app updates will be disabled.
-> 2. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the Mobile Center backend.
-We recommend to not enable Mobile Center Distribute for your UI tests.
+> 2. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
+We recommend to not enable App Center Distribute for your UI tests.

 ## Add in-app updates to your app

 Please follow the [Get started](~/sdk/getting-started/android.md) section if you haven't set up and started the SDK in your application, yet.

-### 1. Add the Mobile Center Distribute module
+### 1. Add the App Center Distribute module

-The Mobile Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.
+The App Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

 1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.